 Even on a personal level, Schmidt’s financial growth had become a double-edged sword.
 Despite our successes, my and Chris’s finances were still unpredictable.
-The agreement with Michael stipulated that for each quarter, I’d take 25% of net earnings for the quarter, Michael would take 25%, and 50% would remain in the business (it wasn’t until later that we had salaries).
-In 2016 there were some quarters where we chose to keep all the money in the business or where the expenses were so high there was no money to be taken.
+The agreement with Michael stipulated that for each quarter, I’d take 25 percent of net earnings for the quarter, Michael would take 25 percent, and 50 percent would remain in the business (it wasn’t until later that we had salaries).
+In 2016 there were some quarters where we didn’t give ourselves anything; sometimes we chose to keep all the money in the business, or the expenses were so high there was no money to be taken.

-One morning I woke up, checked my phone groggy eyed in bed, and saw an email from my accountant that I owed around $300,000 in personal income taxes.
+One morning I woke up, checked my phone groggy-eyed in bed, and saw an email from my accountant that I owed around $300,000 in personal income taxes.
 As the owner of the business, I had to pay taxes on earnings I wasn’t necessarily bringing home.
-Even though Schmidt’s revenues were higher than ever, almost all the money coming in went right back out on operating expenses, so our margin of profit was tiny.
+Even though Schmidt’s revenues were higher than ever, almost all the money coming in went right back out in operating expenses, so our margin of profit was tiny.
 In other words: I simply did not have the money to pay this tax bill.
 I filed for an extension and prayed everything would go smoothly as Schmidt’s expanded.
 This kind of risk was unbearable if I stopped to dwell on it, but I knew if I could just tolerate it for the time being, we’d get to the other side.
 Our projections were solid; I needed to hustle to keep them that way.

 Pitch it like you mean it

 I didn’t have time to wallow in the disappointment of Whole Foods, because another huge meeting was coming up in March, with Target (yes, TARGET!).
-The year before, I met a representative of the brand at Natural Products Expo East, one of the largest gatherings for natural and organic brands in the industry.
-I’d been attending larger and larger trade shows as Schmidt’s grew, but expos like this were a whole other level.
-I was stubbornly frugal and couldn’t resist thinking about the cost of something in terms of how many deodorants I’d have to sell to cover it, which meant on business trips like this, Michael sat in first class and I’d stay back in coach.
-In my mind, that money would have been better spent elsewhere.
-Once he had a cocktail sent to me from “your friend in first class.”

-But the expense of getting to those big trade shows (first class or otherwise) proved worth it.
+The year before, I’d met a representative of the brand at the Natural Products Expo East I’d attended with Michael.
 I was standing alone at our booth when the Target broker approached.
 He was already familiar with Schmidt’s and told me directly he thought my product was a perfect fit for the store.
 After the event, we had a few follow-up calls; he introduced me to the buyer, and now, months later, it was time to fly to Minneapolis to formally present ourselves.